rocpfa

 where and are the additive error function and its inverse function, and is the dimensionless signal-to-noise ratio (SNR).

-Data types: char
+Data types: char, string

 Output